Mount Kilimanjaro Destination Guide

 - Personal Medication: Bring enough for the entire trek

-- First Aid: Guides carry medical kits but bring personal items
+- First Aid: Guides carry medical kits, but it’s wise to bring your own essentials.

-- Travel Insurance: Ensure it covers high-altitude trekking
+- Travel Insurance: Make sure your policy covers high-altitude trekking.

 Packing List